typefully/minimal-twitter/README.md

 Minimal Theme for the new Twitter UI – [install now](#installation)!

-A minimal Twitter theme that drastically simplifies and declutters the new Twitter UI.

 - No promoted posts
 - No Topics Selection
 - No trends or "Who to Follow" on Home Page